Chic Compass Blog

 From there, it was off to the RiverCenter for the Performing Arts for “Drumline Live” inside the Bill Heard Theatre.
 Before the show began, Executive Director Lee Foster noted that the center will celebrate its 25th anniversary in 2027, with a special celebration planned.
 What followed was more than two and a half hours of nonstop performance, as the show leaned into an HBCU-style drumline and a soundtrack of hits from Michael Jackson, Prince, James Brown, The Temptations, Aretha Franklin and Beyoncé, blending old-school and modern sounds that kept the crowd engaged from start to finish.
 The momentum carried into the lobby and even outside afterward, where people, including us, lingered a little longer.

-For a nightcap, we ended up at Stirrup Trouble, a cocktail lounge where a weekend DJ played while we sipped espresso martinis, a perfect way to end our first day in Columbus.
+For a nightcap, we stopped at Stirrup Trouble, where a weekend DJ played as we sipped espresso martinis, an easy close to the first day.

 Espresso martinis at Stirrup Trouble

-Before leaving, a bold mural on the building with the words “Good Times Rain or Shine” written above it caught our attention.
-From there, we headed to the Columbus Botanical Garden, where, even in the rain, we wandered through wildflowers and roses and saw structures like the Gin House.
+Before leaving, a bold mural reading “Good Times Rain or Shine” caught our attention.
+From there, we went to the Columbus Botanical Garden, where even in the rain, the paths felt quiet and reflective, lined with wildflowers, roses and structures like the Gin House.

 Columbus Botanical Garden